A Guide to Physical Therapy for Shoulder Pain

 - Does Your Shoulder Need Physical Therapy?

-There are a lot of interconnected tissues in the shoulder joint, also known as the glenohumeral joint (GH joint) and shoulder complex, that help it function correctly.2
+There are many interconnected tissues in the shoulder joint, also known as the glenohumeral joint (GH joint) and shoulder complex, that help it function correctly.2

 - The humerus (upper arm bone)